Eyad-Mohammed-Osama/sy-math/Readme.md

 ```
 <p>Where <b>number</b> Is A Positive Integer That Indicates The Accuracy Of The Calculations.</p>
 <p>By Default,The Accuracy Take 8 As A Value If You Don't Specify It,So Don't Worry.</p>
-<p>Also,You Might Want To Use Degrees Instead Of Radians,That Is Also Possible Through This Line:</p>
+<p>Also,You Might Want To Use Degrees Instead Of Radians (Because Radian Is The Default Unit),That Is Also Possible Through This Line:</p>
 ```js
 Math._GLOBAL_.Trigonometric.angleUnit="degree";
 ```